Top three questions in the mind of a newbie are:

 Six golden rules of safe fermentation:

-- Trust your senses (smell, taste, eyes and instincts): If something does not feel right, it most probably is not.
+- Trust your senses (smell, taste, eyes, and instincts): If something does not feel right, it most probably is not.
 Our senses and taste buds evolved primarily to keep us safe in the wild for over tens of thousands of years.
 Their gratification was key to nudge our ancestors towards new experiences/ adventures/ varieties, which led to a balanced diverse diet.
 Relying on our evolutionary wisdom can help us keep safe.

 - Understanding the role of salt or acidity in food preservation: Lucky for us, most of the benign, useful microbes thrive in slightly acidic medium.
 That is the reason why pickles, curds are sour and last longer than fresh vegetables or milk.
 By controlling these parameters, one can control which kind of microbes should flourish in our ferments.

 - Conditions for infection: Understand the common sources of infection and the conditions under which they thrive.
-Regulating the hygiene, oxygen, temperature and acidity levels usually does the trick.
+Regulating the hygiene, oxygen, temperature, and acidity levels usually does the trick.

-Thanks to labels on packaged food & modern refrigerator, the idea of storing food for weeks at room temperature send shivers through most spines.
+Thanks to labels on packaged food & modern refrigerator, the idea of storing food for weeks at room temperature sends shivers through most spines.
 Well!
-Canning industry was first developed in 19th century and affordable refrigerator in the 20th century.
+The Canning industry was first developed in the 19th century and affordable refrigerator in the 20th century.
 Men have had been domesticating and colonizing microbes for centuries to preserve food.
 Man survived and flourished before the technology could catch on.
 Sometimes relying on our age-old wisdom helps.